Skip to content

 capture_output: true

-Example main.rego policy denying any resources created using the null_resource provider:
+Here’s an example Rego policy that denies the creation of any resources using the null_resource provider:

 package main